slevithan/oniguruma-to-es/README.md

 > [!NOTE]
 > Targets `ES2024` and `ES2025` have the same emulation capabilities.
 Resulting regexes might have different source and flags, but they match the same strings.
 See [`target`](#target).

+🆕 = Syntax not available in JavaScript.<br>
+🆚 = JavaScript uses slightly different syntax for the same concept; ex: `\x{…}` → `\u{…}`.

-Notice that nearly every feature below has at least subtle differences from JavaScript.
-Some features listed as unsupported are not emulatable using native JavaScript regexes, but support for others might be added in future versions of this library.
+Even for features not marked with one of the above symbols, notice that nearly every feature below has at least subtle differences from JavaScript.
 Unsupported features throw an error.

 <table>
   <tr>